Final Fours and national championships define Kentucky basketball. It’s why the program hangs nothing less than Final Four banners in Rupp Arena.

 If Kentucky were to try to create a Mount Rushmore of its most legendary players, coaches and figures, the debate may go on forever.
 The cast is simply too impressive.

-But to honor some of its most storied figures over the program’s 109-year history, Kentucky has retired their jerseys.
-It is the ultimate honor for 42 former players, coaches and contributors.
+But to honor some of its most storied figures over the program’s 113-year history, Kentucky has retired their jerseys.
+It is the ultimate honor for 43 former players, coaches and contributors.
 The streamlining of jersey numbers by the NCAA has ensured that the numbers remain active, but each selection has been presented with a framed jersey and a banner hung proudly from the Rupp Arena rafters.

 According to former UK sports information director Russell Rice, the first jersey to be retired was Layton “Mickey” Rouse, an All-Southeastern conference guard who captained the 1940 UK squad.
 Two contributors have been selected for the basket program’s highest honor: Cawood Ledford, the radio “Voice of the Wildcats” for 39 years, and Bill Keightley, the lovable and dedicated equipment manager known as “Mr. Wildcat.”

-Seven Wildcats have been in enshrined in the Basketball Hall of Fame in Springfield, Mass.
+Ten Wildcats have been in enshrined in the Basketball Hall of Fame in Springfield, Massachusetts.
 In a who’s who list of Kentucky basketball greats, the honorees include Adolph Rupp, Cliff Hagan, Frank Ramsey, Dan Issel, C.M.
-Newton, Pat Riley and Adrian Smith.
+Newton, Pat Riley, Adrian Smith, Rick Pitino, Louie Dampier and Coach Cal.

 The 2010 class set an NBA record when five players were taken in the first round of the draft.
-Kentucky followed that up with four more players going in the 2011 NBA Draft, and a record six players in the 2012 draft.
+Kentucky followed that up with four players going in the 2011 NBA Draft, a record six players in the 2012 draft, two in 2013, another two in 2014, six in 2015, including a record-tying four in the Lottery, and three more in 2016.

 DeMarcus Cousins (Sacramento Kings)